conallob/mcp-ssh-wingman/README.md

 - 📜 **Scrollback history** - Access historical terminal output
 - 📊 **Terminal metadata** - Retrieve dimensions, current path, and session info
 - 🔌 **MCP protocol** - Standard protocol for AI assistant integration

+## FAQ

+### Will you be adding [GNU `screen`](https://www.gnu.org/software/screen/) support?

+Not in the immediate future.
+Although `screen` can be used for pair programming/debugging, it does not have any mechanism to enforce read only mode.

+Since the read-only safeguard is the main difference between this MCP and other [MCPs with ssh functionality](https://www.gnu.org/software/screen/)

+### Will you be adding [zellij](https://github.com/zellij-org/zellij/) support?

+In the future, possibly. https://github.com/zellij-org/zellij/issues/4348 needs to be implemented first, to ensure `zellij` has read-only functionality, just like `tmux`

 ## Prerequisites